 Acetoxy silicone sealant cures in room temperature releasing acetic acid.
 The acetic acid is what causes the strong, vinegar-like smell, these sealants are often recognized for.

 Acetoxy silicone sealant is the cheaper and faster curing alternative to neutral cure silicones making them the most common type of industrial silicone sealants.
 However, one must consider the substrate when working with acetoxy silicones, since the acid in them may bring harm to sensitive materials.
 For example, when applied on bitumen substrates, bleeding may occur.
-On natural stone, discoloration may be caused and on some metals the risk of corrosion increases.
+On natural stone, silicone may cause discoloration, and on some metals the risk of corrosion increases.
 Acetoxy silicone is, nonetheless, the go to sealant for industrial applications unless a neutral cure silicone is necessary.

-Silicone sealants are used throughout industries and in many applications.
+Silicone sealants are common throughout industries and in many applications.
 Below you can find some of the applications where silicone sealant performs extremely well.

 - Aquariums: as silicone forms a watertight seal and adheres to glass and plastics, it performs extremely well in construction and repairs of aquariums of all sizes.

-- Engine gaskets and forced induction systems: especially heat resistant silicone sealants are used in the automotive industry for sealing joints exposed to high temperatures.
+- Engine gaskets and forced induction systems: especially heat resistant silicone sealants are common in the automotive industry for sealing joints that experience high temperatures.
 These include engine gaskets and forced induction systems.

-- General construction: silicone is used for making seals in industrial kitchens, commercial swimming pools and spas and many other applications from roofing and gutters to air seals in concrete panels.
+- General construction: silicone is suitable for making seals in industrial kitchens, commercial swimming pools and spas and many other applications from roofing and gutters to air seals in concrete panels.

-Find the best silicone sealant for your project
+Find the best sealing solution for your project

 Looking for a silicone sealant for your project?
 Do not hesitate to contact us for more information, advice on products or quotes for solutions.
 Our experts are determined to help you find the best possible solution for sealing your project.